Cricket world showers praise on pacer Abbas

 The unassuming pacer had taken seven wickets in the drawn first Test in Dubai, finishing with 17 to earn the man-of-the-series award.

 Former England batsman Michael Vaughan tweeted: “Having watched Abbas now for over a year ...
 I have decided he would get me out every time within about 6 balls ...
+The type of bowler i would poop my pants about ...
 Thought I would let you all know ...,” he tweeted.

 Abbas took nine wickets in Ireland’s inaugural Test at Malahide before taking ten in two Tests against England on Pakistan’s tour in May-June this year.